 The board is super minimal, cutting around the components to allow as much light to pass around as it can.
 The size also allows it to be used on all models of Raspberry Pi, using a 26-pin connector to accommodate this:

-Inspired by Pimoroni’s Lipo Shim, I opted for a super thin 0.8mm PCB as the Seeed Fusion guys offer this service.
+Inspired by these Lipo Shims from The Pi Hut, I opted for a super thin 0.8mm PCB as the Seeed Fusion guys offer this service.
 I hadn’t seen that option on some of the board fabricators I had used previously, so I just had to give this a go:

 I added an RGB LED (common cathode flavour) to use as a status indicator, which I can use as a SETI work unit progress indicator or even a CPU temperature monitor.